hestiacp/hestiacp/docs/docs/server-administration/backup-restore.md

 v-add-backup-host 'sftp' 'remote.ftp-host.ltd' 'backup-user' '/root/id_rsa' '/path-backups/' 'port'
 ```

-## How to setup rclone
+## How to setup Rclone

 ::: tip
 Initial configuration can only be done via CLI.
 After that, you can update the settings via the web panel.
 :::

-First, download [rclone](https://rclone.org/downloads/).
+First, [download Rclone](https://rclone.org/downloads/).
 The easiest method is to run this command:

 ```bash
 sudo -v